MicroEJ/docs/Tutorials/tutorialExploreDataSerializationFormats.rst

 XML
 ---

 `XML (EXtensible Markup Language) <https://en.wikipedia.org/wiki/XML>`_ is used to describe data and text.
 It allows flexible development of user-defined document types.
 The format is robust, non-proprietary, persistent and is verifiable for storage and transmission.
-To parse this data format, several XML Pull parsers are available, such as `KXmlParser <http://kxml.org/>`_ from the Java community, which has been integrated to MicroEJ Central Repository.
+To parse this data format, the XML Pull parser `KXmlParser <http://kxml.org/>`_ from the Java community has been integrated to MicroEJ Central Repository.

 XML Parser Use In MicroEJ SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~